delta-exchange/just-the-docs/docs/trading-guide/PnL-Math.md

 # Profit Loss Math

 All open positions on Delta are marked at the [fair price]({{site.baseurl}}/docs/trading-guide/fair-price/#fair-price-marking) of the Futures contract.
-Thus, Unrealized PnL and Liquidiation Prices are computed using Fair Prices, while Realized PnL is based on actual entry and exit prices.
+Thus, Unrealized PnL and Liquidation Prices are computed using Fair Prices, while Realized PnL is based on actual entry and exit prices.

 PnL for a long/ short position in a Vanilla Futures